dave-hillier/bullfirst/README.md

 ## Avoid global variables
 I'm not introducing new globals.
 Instead of using `appRoot` I'm using `angular.module('bullsfirst')`.
-I'd hope that this would make the design more modular, as I would consider using requirejs or similar.
+I'd hope that this would make the design more modular, as I would consider using requirejs or similar and new modules would likely already require angular.

 ## Use NPM
-angular.js is included as a regular file.
+Angular.js was included as a regular file.
 Given this is a complex library, I prefer using npm to manage this package.
 NPM is already in use for the project, I have no problem in using it to manage dependencies.

 ## Folder structure